vigass/Metagenomics-Bash-pipeline/README.md

 **Customization**: Modify tool parameters (e.g., salmon --validateMappings, seqkit -m 500) in the script to suit your analysis needs.

+**WSL2 Environment**: This script was developed and tested in WSL2 (Debian Linux).
+All data is assumed to be under WSL's mounted `/mnt` directory.
+When running `megahit`, move input data to `/usr/home/` (or another non-mounted directory) before execution, as `megahit` does not support mounted drives.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with improvements or bug fixes.